-Offer valid for U.S. shipping addresses only.
-Free standard shipping on all orders.
-Please choose the Free Shipping option at checkout.
-Free Shipping is valid for U.S. shipping addresses only.
+*Free shipping on all U.S. orders.
+Choose "Standard Shipping" at Checkout.
+Standard Shipping is valid for U.S. shipping addresses only.
+Estimate delivery in 7-9 days.

 Katrina Pilkington, NASM-CPT, CES, PES, has created a simple yet effective workout to stabilize your core and help build a strong foundation for your entire body.
 This workout is designed to be modifiable for all skill levels.